 Where’s the Black Friday Gift Card List?

-Check the websites, Facebook pages or onsite signs at your favorite restaurants.
+So check the websites, Facebook pages or onsite signs at your favorite restaurants.
 Or call.
 The phone numbers are on my Cheap Eats/Specials list.
 Enjoy!

 How come I can’t print out your Cheap Eats/Specials list?

 Because of the interactive nature of the Cheap Eats list, it is not designed to be printed.
 There are just too many moving parts.
 Keep in mind that the list changes daily as updates and new specials and hours come in.
 So a printed copy would quickly become obsolete anyway.

 Note that you can also access the list on your smartphone by going to Cheap Eats on the site or you can access it from the Rehoboth In My Pocket smartphone app by tapping “What's happening now?”